loremarguimaraes/google-app-script-domain-monitor/README.md

 Using this App Script with Google Spreadsheet you can:

-* Monitor a list of domains/websites/URLs you define in the spreadsheet
+* Monitor a list of domains/websites/URLs defined in your spreadsheet
 * Get notified by email if one of them is offline (http status code other than 200)
 * Customize email sender, to, subject and body template
 * Define a trigger to automaticaly run the script (e.g. every 15 minutes)